ralna/GALAHAD/doc/C/rst-dir/nodend_functions.rst

 	*
 		- A_type

-		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme <doxid-index_1main_symmetric_matrices>` used for the Hessian.
+		- is a one-dimensional array of type char that specifies the :ref:`symmetric storage scheme<details-nodend_storage__sym>` used for the Hessian.
 It should be one of 'coordinate' or 'sparse_by_rows'; lower or upper case variants are allowed.
 If A_type is not one of the supported values, the identity permutation will be returned.

 	*
 		- ne